 Microfilaments are made of actin.
 They are thinner than microtubules and form chains responsible for muscle contraction with the cooperation of myosins.
-(See section 9.7.1.)
+(See the section on muscles in chapter 8.)

 Microtubules and microfilaments are like cables and work with motor proteins which pull themselves along the cable.
 A family of motor proteins, kinesins, attach to vesicles carrying, for instance, RNA and crawl along the microtubules similarly to the way myosin crawls along actin in muscle cells.